bacpop/sketchlib.rust/README.md

 1. Download a binary from the releases.
 2. Use `cargo install sketchlib` or `cargo add sketchlib`.
+3. Use conda install -c bioconda sketchlib.
-3. Build from source
+4. Build from source

-For 2) or 3) you must have the rust toolchain installed.
+For 2) or 4) you must have the rust toolchain installed.

 ### OS X users